dkluenter/emacs/minutes-26-02-20.md

 ### Kill entire Line

-   This lisp code is based on my old xemacs configuration from the
+ This lisp code is based on my old XEmacs configuration from the late 90's
-    late 90's

 ```
     (defun Init-kill-entire-line (&optional arg)